boonchu/Cheflabs/README.md

 ##### Learning Chef 12.x

+* Goals to achieve
+  * be able to provision docker with Chef DK
+  * be able to setup and integrate entire testing process with Jenkins

 * https://learn.chef.io/rhel/configure-a-resource/
 * download Chef DK for exploring the Chef feature
 * I test recipes on Redhat Enterprise 7.x.
 Chef runs fine.